kishore-kix0/AI-MEDI-BOT/README.md

 install all the requirements.txt pip install -r requirements.txt

-then this output is just extracting a book, that together
+then this output is just extracting a book, that together api was not working in the web,so it just gives only the info from that book